0xprinc/confidential-gnosis/README.md

 ## Cross-chain voting with modified execution logic branch

 This repo demonstrates cross-chain private voting between Inco and Redstone.
 The key difference between the multi-chain and cylic transaction branch is that the execution also happens on Redstone.
+The only logic on Inco is the tallying of the encrypted votes.

 Contracts on Inco:
 Modified Execution Strategy Module.
 Now the execution remains on Redstone, Inco sends the tallied result to Inco.